Esports: Tournaments

 For well established games, total prize money can amount to millions of U.S. dollars a year.
 As of 10 September 2016, Dota 2 has awarded approximately US$86 million in prize money within 632 registered tournaments, with 23 players winning over $1 million.
-League of Legends awarded approximately $30 million within 1749 registered tournaments, but in addition to the prize money, Riot Games provides salaries for players within their League of Legends Championship Series.
+League of Legends awarded approximately $30 million within 1749 registered tournaments, but in addition to the prize money, Riot Games provides salaries for players within their professional leagues.
 Nonetheless, there has been criticism to how these salaries are distributed, since most players earn a fairly low wage but a few top players have a significantly higher salary, skewing the average earning per player.
 In August 2018, The International 2018, Valve's annual premier Dota 2 tournament, was held and broke the record for holding the largest prize pool to date for any esports tournament, amounting to over US$25 million.

 Often, game developers provide prize money for tournament competition directly, but sponsorship may also come from third parties, typically companies selling computer hardware, energy drinks, or computer software.
 Generally, hosting a large esports event is not profitable as a stand-alone venture.
 For example, Riot has stated that their headline League of Legends Championship Series is "a significant investment that we're not making money from".

 There is considerable variation and negotiation over the relationship between video game developers and tournament organizers and broadcasters.
 While the original StarCraft events emerged in South Korea largely independently of Blizzard, the company decided to require organizers and broadcasters to authorize events featuring the sequel StarCraft II.
 In the short term, this led to a deadlock with the Korean e-Sports Association.
 An agreement was reached in 2012.
 Blizzard requires authorization for tournaments with more than US$10,000 in prizes.
 Riot Games offers in-game rewards to authorized tournaments.